 VIP Course Policies

-All undergraduate students at NYU are welcome to apply to enroll in a VIP course to earn academic credit for participation on a VIP team.
-There are no major or prerequisite requirements to join any VIP team, and most students earn elective credit toward graduation.
+All NYU students are welcome to apply and enroll in a VIP course.
+There are no major or prerequisite requirements to join any VIP team, and most students earn elective credit toward graduation for their VIP experiences.

 All students must apply to join a VIP team for the first time.
-There is one application for each team, accessible via an "Apply to this Team" link on the VIP Team pages.
-The application is simple, with acceptance decisions primarily determined by the Statement of Interest.
+There is one application for each team, accessible via an "Apply to this Team" link on each VIP Team page.
+The application is simple, with new student acceptance decisions made each semester.
 Students are not screened based on GPA or interviews.
-Prospective students may choose to apply to several VIP teams, but must select one team to enroll.
-Find all the details about how to apply & enroll.
+Prospective students may choose to apply to several VIP teams, but must select only one team to enroll.